Uranium mines and mills waste

 These sites were remediated in the 1980s and 1990s.

-There are four closed and decommissioned uranium mine sites in Northern Saskatchewan: Cluff Lake, Beaverlodge, Lorado and Gunnar.
+There are four closed and decommissioned uranium mine sites in Northern Saskatchewan: Cluff Lake, Beaverlodge, former Lorado mill site and Gunnar.

-Orano Canada Inc. (formerly known as AREVA Resources Canada Inc.) holds a uranium mine decommissioning licence for Cluff Lake.
+Orano Canada Inc. (formerly known as AREVA Resources Canada Inc.) held a uranium mine decommissioning licence for Cluff Lake until May 2023.

 Uranium mining and milling operations began in 1980 and ended in 2002.
 A comprehensive study report was completed and accepted by the CNSC in 2004, resulting in the authorization to proceed with decommissioning activities.